charmmmz/picpak-tesserae-client/README.md

 download mode unlocked — which is what makes the backup, this firmware, and a later stock restore possible at all. eFuses are one-time-programmable: if the manufacturer ever ships units (or an update that burns fuses) with these protections enabled, none of this will work.
-If unsure, check first — `python -m espefuse --chip esp32c3 -p <PORT> summary` should show Secure Boot and Flash Encryption disabled before you proceed.
+If unsure, check first — `espefuse.py --chip esp32c3 -p <PORT> summary` should show Secure Boot and Flash Encryption disabled before you proceed.

 ### Step 1 — Back up the stock firmware (required)